poupeue/poupeue/README.md

 - 👋 Hi, I’m @poupeue
-- 👀 I’m interested in unblocking schools computing and getting the most maxed out school computer
+- 👀 I’m interested in making some lua scripts
-- 🌱 I’m currently learning how to use javascript
+- 🌱 I’m currently learning how to use lua
-- 💞️ I’m looking to collaborate on helping to obfuscate and edit codes
 - 📫 How to reach me IDK

 <!---